RubykoAlex/T-spline-android-viewer/README.md

 Minimum requirements:

-Android Studio 2.2 or higher with the Android plugin for Gradle version 2.2.0 or higher
+Android Studio 2.2 or higher with the Android plugin for Gradle version 2.2.0 or higher.
+To setup Android Studio to use native code check https://developer.android.com/studio/projects/add-native-code.html